MicrosoftDocs/gestures-docs/getting-started-gestures-service.md

-Enable detection at Windows Startup | Specify whether the Gestures Service will be launched next time Windows starts Enable toast notifications | Specify whether the Gestures Service will display toast notifications Update UI | Halt or resume Gestures Service UI (halt to save machine resources) Show log | Toggle the visibility of the log sub-region in the Gestures Service UI
+Enable detection at Windows Startup | Specify whether the Gestures Service will be launched next time Windows starts Enable toast notifications | Specify whether the Gestures Service will display toast notifications Update UI | Halt or resume Gestures Service UI (halt to save machine resources) Show log | Toggle the visibility of the log section in the Gestures Service UI

 Note that when the "Show log" check-box is enabled, you can clear the log of its contents by hitting the "Clear log" link:

 ![Clear Log](Images/MicrosoftGesturesService_ClearLog.png)

-The graph in the lower half of the System sub-region depicts
+The graph in the lower half of the System section depicts

 - FPS - momentary frame rate, in units of frames-per-second.
 - CPU - momentary processing resources consumption, in units of percentage from the total available processing power.